+Transfer students must meet the same overall academic standards and requirements as students who enter Stockton as first-year students.
 Acceptance of credits in transfer does not guarantee that those credits will be applicable to the degree program chosen by the student.
-Once the transfer credits are reviewed, accepted and applied to the student's record, the transfer credits will not be removed from a student's record.
+Once the transfer credits are reviewed, accepted, and applied to the student's record, the transfer credits will not be removed from the student's record.
 The Office of the Registrar, the Center for Academic Advising and the preceptor evaluate credits with regard to both acceptability and applicability.
 Only official transcripts, and official score reports shall be used for this review.
-Transfer students must meet the same overall academic standards and requirements as students who enter Stockton as first-year students.